 VirtualGamePad

-VirtualGamePad lets you use your Android phone as a gamepad for your Windows PC.
+VirtualGamePad lets you use your Android phone as a gamepad for your PCs.

 No ads, no tracking, no paywalls.